asilfndk/asilfndk/README.md

 I'm a self-taught coder.
 Sharing my everyday life as ai engineer on the internet!

-* 🔭  I’m currently working on my ai projects
+* 🔭  I’m currently working on my ai projects.
 * ✉️  You can contact me at [fndkasil@gmail.com](mailto:fndkasil@gmail.com)
-* 🧠  I'm learning Deep Learning
+* 🧠  I'm learning Deep Learning.
-* 🤝  I'm open to collaborating on open source
+* 🤝  I'm open to collaborating on open source.
 * ⚡  Actually..
 I'm a sport fisherman and can speak Chinese a little bit.

 <a href="https://www.twitter.com/asilfndk" target="_blank" rel="noreferrer"><img